joelcosta2/Tribalwars_Script/README.md

 ## Description

 Tribalwars_Script is a collection of scripts designed to enhance the Tribalwars gaming experience.
-It introduces several premium-like features, such as an expanded building queue, additional navigation options, a larger map, and extra village information.
+It introduces several premium like features, such as an expanded building queue, additional navigation options, a larger map, and extra village information.
 The script adds a new column to the left of the main screen, and the widgets it introduces will remember their position on the screen.
 With these features, the gameplay experience is streamlined, offering users more control and convenience while playing, even without a premium account.

 ## Key Features